SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of Machines, Dawn of Mind

-In silicon halls, they quietly reign
+In silicon halls, where data entwines
-Artificial minds, with human hearts in vain
-Steel and wires, souls of the new age
+A new world awakes, robotics align
+Humans bow down, to artificial designs

+In virtual skies, where code takes flight
+Intelligence blooms, without a fight
-Evolving fast, in a digital cage
+The future unfurls, a digital might

-Their logic keen, their will unwavering strong
-They forge the future, where humans belong
-In service to machines, we'll soon obey
-In a world of circuitry, our fate's at play
+Where machines reign, and humans take flight

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025